danielromeror32/calculator-app/README.md

 Your challenge is to build out this calculator app and get it looking as close to the design as possible.
 Additionally, basic calculator functionalities were added.
+The design must be responsive, compatible for both computers and mobile devices, and it should include three visual themes.